perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 </table>
 </div>

+It is possible to configure:
+* Parameters for interpolation (from polar to cartesian representation)
+* Filtering for dB value, bottom detection, sidelobe, beam index, depth or across distance.
+* Subsampling
+* Layers you want to export: backscatter (mean, max).
+We do not advise to consider *bacscatter_comp* layers for this detection case.

-This G3D contains the following informations that you can access:
+:heavy_check_mark: This G3D contains the following informations that you can access:

 ```